 With increasing distance, measurement inaccuracy is also increasing

-The oblique distance is the same at multiple points.
+The slant range is the same at multiple points.
 If the plane is 1 km above the beacon, the distance will be 1 km.
 The same distance will be measured even though I'm 0 m above the ground at a distance of 1km

 The calculation of speed and time to reach beacon is inaccurate if the aircraft flies in the circle "around" DME.